 We survive by keeping quiet.
 We survive by being unseen.
 We survive by being less than…. anything, less than everyone.

-I still remember the first time I shared openly about but a fraction of the experiences I have endured.
+I still remember the first time I shared openly about but a fraction of my experiences.
 I remember sobbing through my words as my hands shook the paper that guided me.
 I shared about my loss and how it changed my life.
-I can still recall how humiliatingly vulnerable I felt as tears fell unwillingly against my cheeks.
+I still recall how humiliatingly vulnerable I felt as tears fell unwillingly against my cheeks.
 That little girl screamed inside, still feeling terror with each drop that warmed my face.
-Still waiting to be punished for speaking about the things that I was taught not to acknowledge.
+I am still waiting to be punished for speaking about the things I was taught not to acknowledge.

-I’m tired of being silenced about the things that matter, especially when I have friends and loved ones who have yet to find the strength behind their beautiful voices.
+I’m tired of being silenced about the matters, especially when I have friends and loved ones who have yet to find the strength behind their beautiful voices.
 Especially when I know I can finally speak because I’m not that scared little girl, I’m not that depressed teenager, I’m not that lost young lady anymore.
-We must speak for those who are still trying to simply survive.
+We must speak for those who are still trying to survive.
 We must speak out when we have the strength to do so.
-Those who can, must help those who cannot.
+Those who can help those who cannot.